Photos courtesy Louise Kew-Moss

 In some records his name is recorded as Griffith, but in the 1911 census his father recorded it as Griffiths.
-Leigh was born in May 1897 at Derby, the son of Thomas and Louisa Amy Griffiths.
+Leigh was born on 16th May 1897 at Derby, the son of Thomas and Louisa Amy Griffiths.
 He joined the Royal Navy in October 1915 aged eighteen.
 All his postings appear to have been shore-based on HMS Victory.
 When discharged he is recorded as having “a very good character”.

 Leigh Griffiths married Edith Mary Shaw at Matlock Bath in February 1919.
 A newspaper report of his father's death in 1923 shows that the family once lived on Crich Common.